What Is a Call Center Chatbot?

 3. Leverage AI

-Automate self-learning processes to help the chatbot improve its responses over time.
+Use artificial intelligence to automate self-learning processes and help the chatbot improve its responses over time.
 For example, you can set up reinforcement learning to allow the chatbot to learn from its actions.
 The chatbot receives feedback from customers or your support team (positive for correct answers and negative for mistakes) and uses that to improve future responses.

 You can also use advanced natural language processing (NLP) techniques like word embedding to help the bot interpret variations in language.
 Or you could implement AI techniques like entity recognition and information extraction that allow the chatbot to pull relevant new data from user interactions, company updates, or external sources.